 Backups can be used to protect against hardware failures, database corruptions, and user errors.
 A backup strategy is a plan for protecting your data using various backup and recovery techniques.

 The importance of a backup strategy cannot be overstated since a failure to have one can lead to extensive data loss and business disruptions.
-Why backup:

-Similarly, database corruptions prevent users from accessing the stored data, leading to potential business disruptions.
-User errors are also a common cause of data loss.
+- Similarly, database corruptions prevent users from accessing the stored data, leading to potential business disruptions.

+- User errors are also a common cause of data loss.
 Accidentally deleting critical data or making changes that render it unusable can cause significant problems for a business.
-Without proper backups, the data may be gone forever or require a time-consuming and expensive recovery process.

 Apart from disaster recovery, backups are also essential for copying databases and moving them to different servers.
 Backup images can be used to migrate data from a production server to a test server, enabling developers to work with a realistic dataset and test new features without affecting the production environment.